-Frequency Measure What is good?
-Dir'n of travel ↑=good Latest Data 2016/17 Current Year-end Comments Period Actual Target status prediction Comments indicator) is 99.5% this month, and remains above the 99% target.
-Energy use by street lights - 12-month rolling total Low ↑ To 31-Oct- 2016 11.62 million KwH 11.04 million KwH A A Actual energy use to October is 11.62 KwH, now within 3% of the energy target (for the same month) and with the difference expected to close as we move towards the end of the replacement programme.
-98.4% of the programme has been completed, representing 54,290 street lights.
-Performance against street light replacement programme High $\leftrightarrow$ At 31-Oct- 2016 98.4% 100% А A Whilst the majority of the works have been completed as part of the Core Investment Programme as of the end of June, there are still some replacements/refurbishments outstanding associated with heritage columns and Richardson candles.
-We now have a revised programme for these additional works and it is scheduled for completion by December 9 th .
-Waste Managen nent Although this indicator does not link directly to an Operating Model outcome, it has a large financial impact on the Council Monthly Municipal waste landfilled - 12-month rolling average Low $\leftrightarrow$ To-31-Aug- 2016 27.8% Contextual During the 12-months ending August 2016, 27.8% of municipal waste was landfilled.
-The 12-month total for the amount of municipal waste landfilled has increased by 6.4% since 2015/16
+Frequency Measure What is Dir'n of travel Lates t Data 2016/17 Current Year-end Comments rrequency measure good? ↑=good Period Actual Target status prediction Comments completed (and certified as such in November).
+The majority of the works were completed as part of the Core Investment Programme as of the end of June but there are still some replacements/refurbishments outstanding associated with heritage columns and Richardson candles.
+There is now a revised programme for these additional works and it is scheduled for completion by the end of January.
+Waste Manager nent Although this indicator does n ot link direct ly to an Opera ating Model outco ome, it has a larg e financial impac t on the Council Monthly Municipal waste landfilled - 12-month rolling average Low $\leftrightarrow$ To-31-Oct- 2016 27.3% Contextual During the 12-months ending October 2016, 27.3% of municipal waste was landfilled.